 For over two decades psychiatry residents and attendings at the Massachusetts Mental Health Center and now the Harvard Longwood program have taken time out of clinical endeavor to enjoy and wrestle with the psychologically-charged aspects of film.
 The proud tradition has included exploration of a wide array of dramatic genre.

-Movies and discussants for the 2017-8 academic year have included:
+Recent movies and discussants have included:

 "It's Kind of a Funny Story" with Associate Program Director Dr. Christine Wittmann